Talons

 I don’t care about that shit.

-I just want a tender pot roast,
+I just want a tender roast,

-a heavy fork, and a generous pour.
+a heavy fork, a generous pour.

 I suppose he should be vaccinated